rushmorem/publicsuffix/README.md

 # This crate exposes the methods `List::fetch` and `List::from_url` as a
 # feature named "remote_list".
 This feature is on by default.
 If you have
 # the public suffix list on your local filesystem or you would like
-# to fetch this list on your own you can disable this feature and fetch
+# to fetch this list on your own you can disable this feature and build
+# the list using `List::from_path` or `List::from_reader` respectively.
+#
-# your list using `List::from_path`.
-To disable, uncomment the line below:
+# To disable, uncomment the line below:
 # default-features = false
 ```